 In the upcoming release, we will be deprecating the Motion Editor as part of our ongoing transition from XML to Jetpack Compose.
 Compose offers a more modern and efficient approach to building animations, and we encourage developers to start using Compose Animation Preview for new projects.

-Code suggestions with Gemini in Android Studio
+New Gemini in Android Studio features

 Google Play SDK Index integration